andrepbo/list-countries-dynamically/README.md

 <br />

 ## Project
 Feature of listing countries dynamically using React.
-Do not consider the population quantity, they are fake data.
+Do not consider the population quantity, they are non-updated data.

 ### Technologies used in this project:
 - [React](https://reactjs.org)